 - Report the damage to your insurance company as soon as you can.

-- Keep a listing of all household goods or personal belongings that you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of any household goods or personal belongings you have thrown out and receipts for any expenses you incur in protecting your home.

-- Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+- Are you sure your house is safe?
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 - Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Never use the vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using a mop or towels.
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid being on carpet when possible.
+- Carpets: Avoid walking on carpet if at all possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wipe or wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not wipe or attempt to wash ceilings or other absorbent surfaces.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by fire, water, mold, storm or other disaster, Call Paul!